gzagatti/pipenv-cli-patch/README.md

 It is much cleaner to restrict the initialization of virtual environments to a single command, a bit like `git init` for initializing git repositories.
 In that manner, this patch will abort if a command that is not `install` is invoked and virtual environment does not exist.

 (Note that due to implementation details and for simplicity sake, the patch will actually abort if a command does not contain the word `install` and the virtual environment does not exist.
-So if someone runs `pipenv run install` that would unnecessarily create a virtual environment.
+So if someone runs `pipenv run pip install foo` that would unnecessarily create a virtual environment if one did not exist.
 The assumption is that few such commands will be invoked.)

 ## Implementation details